-For IT experts, the current environment offers a simple solution — spend more on InfoSec and compliance staff to meet both emerging challenges and bridge a widening "skills gap."
+For IT experts, the current environment offers a simple solution — spend more on information security and compliance staff to meet both emerging challenges and bridge a widening "skills gap."
 For finance leaders, meanwhile, the equation isn't so easy.
 More staff create budget constraints, while cutting back can leave critical resources undefended.
 What's the magic formula for fiscal solvency and IT security?

 Fine and Dandy

 Increasing scrutiny from government agencies and public watchdog groups triggered a tough period for finance firms during the 2008-2009 financial crisis.
 Amid global economic fallout and increasing cybercrime sophistication, businesses found themselves penalized for compliance missteps and oversights.
 Since 2007, organizations have paid more than $320 billion in fines as they look for ways to reduce security risk and increase corporate compliance, according to The Boston Consulting Group.

 However, Bloomberg reports that the industry is changing, with many businesses saying they "haven't solved the issue yet, but the answer isn't just to chuck more people at it."
 The result?
 Firms are cutting back compliance staff.